apache/hudi/website/docs/quick-start-guide.md

   load(basePath). \
   createOrReplaceTempView("hudi_trips_snapshot")

-# fetch should return total and (total - 2) records for the two queries respectively
+# This should return the same total count as before
 spark.sql("select uuid, partitionpath from hudi_trips_snapshot").count()
+# This should return (total - 2) count as two records are updated with nulls
 spark.sql("select uuid, partitionpath from hudi_trips_snapshot where rider is not null").count()
 ```
 :::note